maxtoroq/XCST/README.md

 System Requirements
 -------------------
-The compiler is written in XCST itself, ported from and compiled with the v1 compiler written in XSLT 2.
+The compiler is written in XCST itself, ported from the v1 compiler written in XSLT 2.
 It produces code that is compatible with **C# 6** and **Visual Basic 14**, although template rules are not useful unless you use C# 7 or higher.

 The [release script](build/release.ps1) (which creates the NuGet packages) and other utility scripts are written in **PowerShell 5.1**.